 Your meter is read by an EPCOR meter reader every month.

-Your Meter Reading
+Water Meter Reading Accuracy

 The meter dial is like the odometer on your car.
 It continually reads your water consumption and is a cumulative total of the water that has run through that meter since it was installed.
 At any point you can get the consumption for a period by comparing the beginning reading to the final reading.